 - The GTS Policy Framework sets an ambitious target to reduce car vehicle kms in Glasgow by at least 30% by 2030, and responds to the Council's Climate Plan goal of a net zero carbon city by 2030. - The associated GTS: Impacts and Benefits document contains modelling forecasts which suggests the GTS and all related sustainable transport work by the Council and partners will make some progress towards this.
 This work has however identified a number of factors that will support greater progress towards these targets: - Reducing the need to travel - Shortening journeys which are then more viable by walking, wheeling and cycling - Modal shift to non-car modes - More efficient use of the road network - The GTS Policy Framework and this Spatial Delivery Framework have been developed to maximise progress on these elements, and all are inter-related.
 In relation to more efficient use of the road network in particular however, the appraisal work for the GTS highlights the need to: - Progress roadspace reallocation to sustainable modes this includes bus priority to support more frequent, reliable and affordable journeys for bus passengers, and provision of segregated cycleways to support safe cycling for all.
 There will inevitably be parts of the road network where we struggle for space for all modes of transport as well as local town centre and placemaking aspirations.
 For this, a Streetspace Allocation Framework is being produced (later in this document). - A strengthened road hierarchy to improve the efficiency of strategic car, freight and bus movements.
 For this, a map has been produced of corridors which are felt to be particularly important for the movement of traffic, including for goods which are vital for any city.
 This hierarchy supports efforts to reallocate roadspace on other local roads for sustainable modes.
-In the longer term, the Council has aspirations to explore 'civilising' major roads infrastructure in and around the city for the benefit of communities who currently experience severance and other impacts. - Linked to this, an inner area of the city has been identified where roadspace pressures are particularly acute, and it is important to reduce car vehicle kms as far as possible in this area, prioritising local access for residents, businesses and their visitors. - A more robust approach to parking and kerbside management.
+In the longer term, the Council has aspirations to explore 'civilising' major roads infrastructure in and around the city for the benefit of communities who currently experience severance and other impacts. - Linked to this, an inner area of the city has been identified where roadspace pressures are particularly acute, and it is important to reduce car vehicle kms as far as possible in this area, prioritising local access for residents, businesses and their visitors.
+In order to do this, proposals must be aligned with improvements to public transport and the active travel network to ensure alternative options are available to everyone. - A more robust approach to parking and kerbside management.
 This is fundamental to support the reallocation of roadspace to active travel and public transport infrastructure, as well as placemaking.